PNNL-Comp-Mass-Spec/Crosstab-Merger/Readme.md

 ```

 Use `/I` to specify the pattern to use to find files to merge
-* The name must contain a wildcard character * so that multiple files can be found
+* The name must contain a wildcard character (either `*` or `?`) so that multiple files can be found
-* For example, use `Block*.csv` to match all CSV files that start with "Block
+* For example, use `Block*.csv` to match all CSV files that start with "Block"
-* Or, use `Block?_RelativeAbundanceRatios.csv` to match these four CSV files at https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs
+* Or, use `Block?_RelativeAbundanceRatios.csv` to match these four CSV files at [https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs](https://github.com/PNNL-Comp-Mass-Spec/Crosstab-Merger/tree/master/Docs)
-  * Block1_RelativeAbundanceRatios.csv"
+  * Block1_RelativeAbundanceRatios.csv
-  * Block2_RelativeAbundanceRatios.csv"
+  * Block2_RelativeAbundanceRatios.csv
-  * Block3_RelativeAbundanceRatios.csv"
+  * Block3_RelativeAbundanceRatios.csv
-  * Block4_RelativeAbundanceRatios.csv"
+  * Block4_RelativeAbundanceRatios.csv

 The output file name is optional, but can be specified using `/O`
 * For example, `/O:MergedAbundanceRatios.csv`
-* If omitted, the output file will be auto-named, based on the first input file name
+* If omitted, the output file will be auto-named, based on InputFilePathSpec

 Use `/D` to specify the output directory